 Imagination Makers uses the artistry, technique and discipline of theater to engage children in the deep learning of grade-level curriculum and the 21st-century learning skills of creativity, communication and collaboration.
 We train educators to master these dynamic skills, enhancing student performance on an ongoing basis.

-Founded in 1980, Imagination Makers (IM) began by providing live theater for children.
-The company did performances of original plays created for young people, performed by professional adult actors and musicians, and toured to schools, reaching over 1 million children.
-IM won the 2014 Henry Award for Excellence in Educational Theater from the Colorado Theatre Guild and multiple years of NEA grant support for our performances.
+Founded in 1980, Imagination Makers began with the goal of providing live theater for children that was imaginative and reflected contemporary concerns.
+For 34 years, the company did performances of original plays created for young people, performed by professional adult actors and musicians, and toured to schools where we reached over a million children.
+The company won the 2014 Henry Award for Excellence in Educational Theater from the Colorado Theatre Guild and was awarded numerous grants from the National Endowment for the Arts.

 Our Work in the Community

-Today, IM works with partner schools across the Denver-Boulder metropolitan area to create custom-tailored opportunities for students to learn through theatre.
+Today, Imagination Makers works with partner schools across the Denver-Boulder metropolitan area to create custom-tailored opportunities for students to learn through theater.
 Arts education connects curriculum to creativity, asking kids to think critically, find multiple solutions to complex problems, and work together with others to do so.
-IM has a 33-year history of using arts education programs as a way to teach these essential 21st century skills.
+The company has a 34-year history of using arts education programs as a way to teach these essential 21st century skills.
 But we don’t just teach these skills; we give children a chance to practice them in a supportive environment.